 Newburn Surgery has been offering excellent patient-centred health care for over 90 years.
 Our website is here to help you understand all the services we offer and how to access them.
-If you are already registered for online services, click here to access SystmOnline
+If you are already registered for online services.
+Access SystmOnline.

-PLEASE NOTE: From Monday 15th June all patients are required to wear a face covering when attending the practic
+PLEASE NOTE: From Monday 15th June all patients are required to wear a face covering when attending the practice.

 FLU CLINICS - starting soon!

 This year because of Covid - 19 we are running large clinics out of Throckley Primary Care.

 Newburn Surgery patients who are eligible for a flu vaccination will shortly receive their invitation to attend a flu clinic.

 WHEN YOU GET YOUR APPOINTMENT PLEASE LET US KNOW IF YOU DO NOT WANT TO HAVE THE FLU VACCINATION.